nlturner2/CS690-Project/Documentation/Deployment.md

 	The application run on Windows platform.
 	1.Use the "setup.exe" file to install the application while having "GitHubTrackerSetup.msi" file in the same folder.
 	2.Follow the instructions on the screen of the installer, and chose a path for the instalation.
-## Starting and stoping the Application
+## Starting and Stoping the Application
 	1.You can start the application using the shortcut created on the Desktop.
 		1.1.
 Make sure to run the program as an Administrator for it to start.
 	2.You can stop the application by clicking the "X" button on the top right.